Entropic Thoughts

 3. the output of the game, i.e. the result of the last command it issued; and

 In the background – not revealed to the llm – there are achievements defined for each game.
 The script that orchestrates the whole thing listens for key phrases printed by the game which indicate that some progress is made, and award a point to the llm whenever that happens.
-These are called achievements in the code.
 The llms are graded on a curve based on how many achievements they and other models earned for each game.